ROHIT-J0SHI/multistep-form/README.md

 * Modify `styles.css` to change the form's appearance.
 * Update `script.js` to add or modify form validation.
 * Add more steps to the form by duplicating and modifying the existing form elements and updating the javascript logic.
-* Replace `assets/formbg.png` with a different background image.

 ## Notes